 You get old, you forget.
 But I had an urge to create and visit a couple of locations, for the fun of it.
 When I got there I stayed for more than a few weeks or months.
 The visits resulted in two novellas.
 I think they're fun.
 I got to meet some nice, everyday people in Iowa and Wisconsin.
 I hope you'll enjoy their company.
 Each story is about 30K in length.
 And they start out with their own "once upon a time."
-You'll soon find links to the first 1K.
 Still looking for a publisher.

 Bourneville, Iowa The land whispered the Ioway and Otoes were here first.
 The Sioux followed, left their mark.
 White men pushed the Algonquian and Iroquois people together, chafing their elbows.
 There’s a Meskwaki Settlement in Tama County, descending from the Algonquian passage over the Territory.
 The land spoke about the forced relocation of the Potawatomi, Ojibwa, and Odawa.
 “Remember, they too were pushed further west.
 And don’t forget in 1838 Chief Sauganash put down his tent overlooking the Missouri River in what was to become Council Bluffs in Pottawattamie County, Iowa.”
 History poured out of the rolling prairie.
 The Missouri Territory carved out of the Louisiana Purchase; Missouri sliced into a state in 1821.
 The Black Hawk War ended in 1834, what was left became part of the Michigan Territory.
 Another slice cut for Michigan; statehood in 1836.
 What still remained was a big piece of pie – the Wisconsin Territory, which contained an Iowa District, parts of the Dakotas and all of Minnesota.
 In 1841 Iowa City became the official territorial capital.
 In Ohio the Burtoones watched the land unfold, knew that money grew like weeds near government seats.
 Outriders moved in, acquired a stake close enough by, and plotted their future.
 In 1846 Iowa picked up the pie knife and waited for things to happen.
 The Burtoones are long gone.
 Only a trace that remains is in the name of the capital city of Cattail County: Bourneville.